meyeroliver/FDF/README.md

 3) Now to compile the code, enter in "make / make re" into your terminal.
 4) After the code has compiled enter in "./fdf test_maps/XXX" the XXX is variable name for any file that is in the test_maps folder.
-5) That should be it.
-Thank you.

-Disclaimer.
+5) Press "esc" to exit the program.

+Disclaimer
-The libft is not my own code.
+The libft is not mine.
+I have only tested this on apple devices.